Native American language

 moved frequently as they gathered food, a tipi had to be carefully designed to set up and break down quickly, like a modern tent.

 An entire Shoshone village could be packed up and ready to move on within an hour.

 The Western Shoshones, who didn't do much hunting, built less portable wickiup homes.

 Today, Native Americans only put up a tepee for fun or to connect with their heritage, not for shelter.

 Most Shoshones live in modern houses and apartment buildings, just like you.

 What was Shoshone clothing like?
 Did the Shoshones wear feather headdresses and face paint?

 Shoshone women wore long deerskin dresses with wide sleeves.

-as buckskin shirts when the weather was cool.
+When the weather was cool, they would also wear buckskin shirts.
 Both men and women wore

 moccasins on their feet.